Blosc/c-blosc2/ROADMAP.md

 * **Wrappers for other languages:** Python and Java are the most obvious candidates, but others like R or Julia would be nice to have.
 Still not sure if these should be produced and maintained by the Blosc development team, or leave them for third-party players that would be interested.
 [The steering [council discussed this](https://github.com/Blosc/governance/blob/master/steering_council_minutes/2020-03-26.md), and probably just the Python wrapper should be maintained by Blosc maintainers themselves, while the other languages should be maintained by the community.]
 Update: we have got a grant from the PSF for producing a Python wrapper; thanks guys!

 * **Lock support for super-chunks:** when different processes are accessing concurrently to super-chunks, make them to sync properly by using locks, either on-disk (frame-backed super-chunks), or in-memory.
 Such a lock support would be configured in build time, so it could be disabled with a cmake flag.

-* **Support for network storage:** sparse storage already supports disk I/O, but it could be nice to expand this support to network I/O (using S3, HDFS or others).
-We need to consider which backends are more useful for users, and also that the implementation should be feasible (read: reasonably simple) for a C library as C-Blosc2.

 Outreaching